Updated: Nov 17

-The single guiding principle that helped me the most is this: DO WHAT FEELS GOOD.
+The single guiding principle that helped me the most: DO WHAT FEELS GOOD.

 What did this look like?
 Every single day, when I wasn’t teaching, I would be in bed.
 Everything hurt, including laying down flat on my back.
 So I rested my legs up on the wall.
 This felt good, and I would stay in the same position for hours.

 In this restorative pose, the legs are elevated and supported, taking the weight off of the lower back

 As time passed, I experimented supporting my lower body in different ways using pillows, bolsters and yoga straps.
 If I had more pain on my left side that day, I’d take a few moments to figure out:

 how best to support my pelvis / legs

 which props to use and at what height